 By Elaine Lies

-Trade was active, with 989 million shares changing hands on the first section of the Tokyo Stock Exchange compared with a morning average of 724 million for the final week of December.
+Trade picked up, with 2.37 billion shares changing hands on the first section of the Tokyo stock market, compared with last week’s daily average of 1.98 billion.

 Declining shares outpaced advancing ones by nearly two to one.
 (Editing by Michael Watson)